PennRobotics/abc2pdf-action/README.md

 ## Notes

-The output of _abc2svg_ is about twice as large as _abcm2ps_ for a single tune (173%).
+The output size of _abc2svg_ is about twice as large as _abcm2ps_ for a single tune (173%).
 This size difference narrows to nearly the same size for three tunes (105%).
 This probably has to do with individual font differences as well as missing glyphs, such as the time signature icons&mdash;present in _abc2svg_ but not _abcm2ps_.